Q & A With Rae

 Q: Where did you get the idea for 22?

 RAE: I actually got the idea from a random thought I had one day about relationships.
 It seems like more and more people are going from hookups to breakups in record time…everyday people who get together and a few weeks later they’re all boo’d up and getting keys made and then suddenly their social media status dips into “complicated” territory before crashing right back to “single.”
 So I started wondering if love – solid love…not just infatuation – could actually happen in say, three weeks AND last?
 I’ll admit, I’m a skeptic.
 Especially in this age of convenience, superficiality and instant gratification.
 Lust yes, but love?
 In 21 days?
 I don’t know.
 That’s when the main character, Nina, showed up and was like, “Yeah, but what if it did happen?
 And if not in 21 days, maybe in 22…” And then the story took off from there.

 ABOUT HER CHARACTERS…

 Q: You have a rather diverse lineup of male characters.
-So…which of the men is your favorite – Austin, Brian, Dean, Dez, Ethan, Kyle, Luke, Quincy or Rowe?
-By the way…you can only choose one.
+So… which of the men is your favorite – Austin, Brian, Dean, Dez, Ethan, Kyle, Luke, Quincy, Rowe or Troy?
+By the way… you can only choose one.

 RAE: Ugh, that’s tough!
 They have all endeared themselves to me in one way or another but if I had to choose one right now…I’d probably go for Dean.
 He has ways. lol Besides that, he’s solid and genuine.
 Passionate.
 And even though his past is questionable, he’s a total good guy at heart.
-Plus, there’s never any pressure with Dean…he just lets you be you.
-I love that about his character, and I think others will too.
+Plus, there’s never any pressure with Dean… he just lets you be you.
+I love that about his character.

 Q: Are you in control of your characters or do they control you?